tusharmakkar08/Imagyy/README.md

 Extension 2 :
 -------------

-Gets the open images of a piblic profile.
+Gets the open images of a public profile.

 Preconditions :
 ---------------